 - Configure web links to open inside the Intune Managed Browser app, allowing for a secure browsing experience.

 All of this helps keep your business information separate from employee personal data, even on their own device.
-So, no matter what your employee does in their own time, your business is safe.
+It prevents the painful interference of IT once an employee leaves the company.
+And no matter what your employee does in their own time, your business is safe.

 Implement BYOD effectively with Microsoft Intune